 IMPORTANT: Battery cable size and length is critical.
-Refer to engine installation manual for size requirements.
+Refer to Battery Cable Size tables or engine installation manual for size requirements.

 Decal needs to be placed on or near battery box for future service reference.
 One 5/16 in. and one 3/8 in. hex nut are supplied per battery for wing nut replacement.
 Metric hex nuts are not supplied.